kunaltelangi/prodat/UPGRADE_GUIDE.md

-# Datmo Library Upgrade Guide
+# prodat Library Upgrade Guide

 ## Overview
-This document outlines the changes made to upgrade the Datmo library from legacy Python 2/3 compatibility to modern Python 3.7+ support.
+This document outlines the changes made to upgrade the prodat library from legacy Python 2/3 compatibility to modern Python 3.7+ support.

 ## Issues Addressed